 Elected Officers

-Pursuant to the requirements of the Corporations Act (Ontario), the elected Officers of the Association shall be the President, Vice- President, Treasurer, Secretary, Registrar, and one other member of the Board of Directors as determined by the Board of Directors
+Pursuant to the requirements of the Corporations Act (Ontario), the elected Officers of the Association shall be the President, Vice- President, Treasurer, Registrar, and one other member of the Board of Directors as determined by the Board of Directors.

+The Association reserves the right to create additional positions that support the day to day operations of the Association.

+(Question: Does this change with each board?)

 Assistants to Officers

 The Board of Directors may appoint such assistant(s) to Officers of the Association as the Board may determine by resolution from time to time.
+These assistants are known as Commissioners, and are bound by the same confidentiality Directors are.

 Responsibilities